-Separation anxiety is a common problem in dogs.
+Separation anxiety is a common problem in dogs, especially in certain breeds.
 Some dogs suffer only minor distress upon separation while others experience severe anxiety.
 If your dog responds to being left alone by urinating on the carpet, howling, chewing on the furniture, or pacing compulsively, he likely suffers from significant separation anxiety and would benefit from treatment.

 Before you make any changes to your dog’s routine, visit your veterinarian for a complete examination.
 Your vet will need to rule out any underlying medical problems for your dog’s symptoms.
 If your dog gets a clean bill of health physically, the problem is probably psychological.